 System Bus

-The computer system bus is the method by which data is communicated between all the internal pieces of a computer.
-It connects the processor to the RAM, to the hard drive, to the video processor, to the I/O drives, and to all the other components of the computer.
+At a high level, the System Bus: connects the processor to the RAM, to the hard drive, to the I/O drives, and to all the other components of the computer.

 Each byte of memory stored in RAM has a unique address associated with it, which are similar to IP addresses.
 When the CPU wants to access data that is stored in memory, it puts the data address on the address bus, and then sets the control bus to indicate that it is waiting for data.
 The main memory controller will place the requested data on the data bus and change the control bus to indicate that the data is ready.
 The CPU is then free to read the data from the data bus.